William Denison: Governor of Madras

 Denison's first work was to reorganize the Sepoy army after the 1857 rebellion.
 He opposed separate armies for Bengal, Madras and Bombay and the introduction of Indians into the legislative councils in the presidencies and provinces.
 He condemned any ideas of self-rule and representation by Indians.
 He also opposed competition for the civil services and insisted that officers were above all to be "gentlemen".

 In India his training as an engineer was useful in connexion with irrigation and public works of which he was a strong advocate.
 He passed a town improvement act in 1865 and revised the land revenue assessment principles.
 In November 1863, when Lord Elgin died, Denison for two months became Governor-General of India.
 During this period he recalled an order for the withdrawal of troops involved in the Sitana campaign.

-In March 1866 he retired and returned to England and prepared his Varieties of Vice-Regal Life, which appeared in two volumes in 1870.
+In March 1866 he retired and returned to the United Kingdom and prepared his Varieties of Vice-Regal Life, which appeared in two volumes in 1870.
 In 1868 he chaired a royal commission to study the pollution of British rivers and held the post until his death.
 He died in East Sheen, Surrey and was survived by his wife Caroline Lucy, daughter of Admiral Sir Phipps Hornby, who he had married on 29 November 1838 (she died in 1899), six sons and four daughters (of thirteen children).

 Denison took an interest in science and supported studies on the natural history of India.
 He corresponded with Sir Roderick Murchison but was a staunch Anglican Christian, anti-Darwinian and wrote an essay on the antiquity of man and a critique of Essays and Reviews.

 Honours

-The Institution of Civil Engineers in England bestowed upon him the prestigious Telford Medal in 1837 for his paper on his experiments testing the strength of Canadian timber.
+The Institution of Civil Engineers in the United Kingdom bestowed upon him the prestigious Telford Medal in 1837 for his paper on his experiments testing the strength of Canadian timber.
 He was one of the first recipients of this prize.

 Denison was knighted before leaving for Tasmania and was created a K.C.B. in 1856.

 A federal and state electoral division in Tasmania were named for Denison.
 Port Denison (off the coast of Bowen, Queensland) was named after him.